eduardz1/Bachelor-Thesis/chapters/software-components.typ

     == SMOL Twinning program <smol-twinning-program>

     The `SMOL` program is run periodically by the server and is responsible for creating the digital twin and running the FMI simulators.

-It achieves this in the following steps:
+    // TODO: add reasoning on absence of FMI simulators It achieves this in the following steps:
     + It reads the #link(<asset-model>)[`asset model`] from the `OWL` file
     + It generates `SMOL` objects from the asset model individuals
     + For each asset object it retrieves the sensor data associated with that specific asset from the database
     + After retrieving the data it performs the semantic lifting of the program state, creating a knowledge grappph that represents the state of the assets in the greenhouse

     == The Digital Twin

     // TODO: add stuff about modelica and semantic objects and stuff ]